right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 When a woman selects a man for a long-term relationship, she is looking for a man with the same qualities she wants in an ideal father figure:

 1. Takes care of her
-2. Treats her with respect

----

-# CHASE HUGHES

-3. Will call her BS if need be
+2. Treats her with respect3.
+Will call her BS if need be
 4. Willing to risk himself to defend her
 5. Committed to her through whatever happens
 6. Takes the lead and doesn't back down